puma1295/data-science-projects/README.md

 > Each project is presented as a standalone Jupyter Notebook (`.ipynb`), including all steps — data preprocessing, modeling, and conclusions.

-> Quik note: some of my projects are transalated from Russian.
+> Some of my projects are transalated from Russian.
 To minimize possible mistakes AI tools we used.

 ---